litcoderr/ML-job-interview-tutorial/README.md

 #### 1. What is gradient descent?
 Gradient Descent is an iterative optimization algorithm for finding the minimum of a function.
 To find the local minimum of a function, one takes steps proportional to the negative of the gradient of the function.
 GD repeats this process util convergence.
 #### 2. What's the trade-off between bias and variance?
+Bias is the difference between the average prediction and the correct value.
+Model with high bias pays little attention to the training data and leads to high error on training and test data. <br>
+Variance is the variability of model prediction for a given data point.
+Model with high variance pays a lot of attention to training data and does not generalize which leads to high error rates on test data. <br>
+If my model is simple and has very few parameters then it may have high bias and low variance.
+However if our model has large number of parameters then it's going to have high variance and low bias.
+So we need to find the right balance without overfitting and underfitting.
 #### 3. Explain over and under fitting and how to combat them?
 #### 4. How do you combat the curse of dimentionality?
 #### 5. What is regularization and why do we need it?
 What are some common methods?